-Agency heads are to design and implement processes for maximizing the value and managing the risks of their IT acquisitions.
-This provides for the selection of investments using minimum criteria on whether to undertake an investment and gives a means for senior management to obtain timely information on cost, capability of the system to meet requirements, timeliness and quality.
+- Agency heads are to design and implement processes for maximizing the value and managing the risks of their IT acquisitions.
+This provides for the selection of investments using minimum criteria on whether to undertake investment and gives a means for senior management to obtain timely information on cost, the capability of the system to meet requirements, timeliness, and quality.

-ITMRA establishes in law, Chief Information Officers (CIO) for Federal agencies.
-CIOs are responsible for providing advice and assistance to agency heads on IT acquisition and IRM.
-The CIO is responsible for developing, maintaining and facilitating the implementation of a sound and integrated IT architecture.
+- ITMRA establishes in law, Chief Information Officers (CIO) for Federal agencies.
+CIOs provide advice and assistance to agency heads on IT acquisition and IRM.
+The CIO is responsible for developing, maintaining, and facilitating the implementation of a sound and integrated IT architecture.

-Section 4102, Efficient Competitive Range Determinations: “The conferees intend that the determination of the competitive range be made after the initial evaluation of proposals, on the basis of the rating of those proposals.
-The rating shall be made on the basis of price, quality and other factors specified in the solicitation for the evaluation of proposals.”
+- Section 4102, Efficient Competitive Range Determinations: “The conferees intend that the competitive range be determined after the initial evaluation of proposals, based on the rating of those proposals.
+The rating shall be made based on price, quality, and other factors specified in the solicitation to evaluate proposals.”

 STATUTORY: for all programs that acquire information technology (IT);